How is it that God confused the languages, yet He is not the author of confusion?

 1Co 14:33 For God is not the author of confusion but of peace, as in all the churches of the saints.

 The words “the author” are in italics, meaning it has been added by the translators.
-Some translations omit this such as the LITV.
+Indeed, some translations omit these words such as the LITV.

 1Co 14:33 For God is not of confusion, but of peace, as in all the assemblies of the saints.

-Omitting the words “the author” helps our understanding.
-“God is not of confusion, but of peace” means that God’s way of life, who He is, His essence, His nature, is of peace, not confusion.
-Sometimes a side effect of God’s actions might cause confusion, but causing confusion is not God’s objective.
+Ironically, adding the words “the author” creates confusion!
+Leaving these additional words out resolves the confusion and the apparent contradiction.
+God’s way of life, Who He is, His essence, His nature, is of peace, not confusion.
+Sometimes God’s actions to achieve some objective might result in confusion; however, confusion is not God’s nature.

 Conclusion